teooliver/ttb-client/notes.md

 - ~~Should I keep using MSW or just mock fetch requests as normal?~~ (YES)
 - ~~Add Spinner for loading states.~~
 - ~~Implement `load more` in Timer page using `useInfiniteQuery`.~~
+- ~~fix Dockerfile/docker-compose~~

 # KNOWN BUGS:

+- Edtiable Input Header changes heigh and widht when in editing mode.